 “Jay is absolutely the right guy to deal with all that,” said Finchem, 69, a lawyer whose background before golf included politics.
 “I have the highest regard for Jay and have total confidence in his ability to lead the PGA Tour well into the future.
 He has been a key member of the executive committee team since joining the Tour and has worked closely with me on all business matters since becoming deputy commissioner.
 Also, Jay is well respected throughout the golf industry.
 I know he will do a tremendous job for the players and all constituents of the PGA Tour.”

-Jay Monahan burst onto the national golf scene when he was named tournament director for the first Deutsche Bank Championship at TPC Norton in 2003.
+Jay Monahan burst onto the national golf scene in 2003, when – at just 32 – he was named tournament director for Deutsche Bank Championship at the new TPC Boston.
 He served short stints as executive director at IMG Worldwide and vice president at Fenway Sports Group, directing sponsorship sales operations for the Boston Red Sox, NASCAR’s Roush Fenway Racing and Boston College athletics.

 From Fenway Sports Group, he went to the PGA Tour in June 2008, first as executive director of The Players Championship.
-In 2010, he was named the Tour’s senior vice president for business development and in March, 2013, was promoted to executive vice president and chief marketing officer and apprentice to the commissioner.
+In 2010, he was named the Tour’s senior vice president for business development, and in March 2013, he was promoted to executive vice president and chief marketing officer, then eventually to deputy commissioner (and defacto apprentice to the commissioner).

 “I am greatly honored by the trust the Policy Board has shown in me to succeed Tim Finchem as commissioner,” Monahan said in a statement from his office.
 “Under Tim’s leadership, the PGA Tour has made remarkable progress, even in the most difficult economic times.
 We are now entering a very important time in our organization’s history, and I know our executive team and I will draw upon and be inspired by the invaluable experience of working with Tim as we take advantage of the extraordinary opportunities, as well as face the challenges, that are ahead for our Tour.”